 A secured creditor may appoint a receiver and manager pursuant to the relevant security document, where a company has defaulted and the security is enforceable.
 Far less common is a court-appointed receiver, where the appointment is made to preserve the company’s assets where it may not otherwise be possible to trigger a formal insolvency process.

 The appointment of a receiver to the whole, or substantially the whole, of the company’s assets will often lead to, or closely follow, the appointment of an administrator by the directors.
 Both processes proceed in tandem.

-A secured creditor with security over the whole, or substantially the whole, of a company’s assets may appoint an administrator as an alternative to receivership.
+A secured creditor with security over the whole, or substantially the whole, of a company’s assets may appoint an administrator as an alternative, or in addition, to receivership.

 In respect of involuntary appointments, insolvency is a requirement for commencing court winding-up proceedings (noting, however, there are other grounds for winding up a company).

 Insolvency is not a requirement for a secured creditor to appoint a receiver; or for a secured creditor with security over the whole, or substantially the whole, of a company’s property to appoint an administrator.
 In these circumstances, all that is required is an entitlement to enforce the security interest.